How to Check Any Website's Traffic for Free (2026)

 Free tools to check website traffic#

 If you want to see website traffic free without guessing, start with GA4 + Search Console, then layer in lightweight website traffic tools for monitoring.
-For a comprehensive comparison of 15 free options, see our website traffic tools roundup.
+Browse the tools directory to discover analytics and monitoring platforms by category.

 Your own site#